 - NEW!
 Understanding citizen enforcement related to sanitary sewer overflows (SSOs) in California.
 A new report, motivated by widely divergent stakeholder perceptions, examines the nature and impacts of SSO-related citizen enforcement actions over the past two decades.

-- NEW!
-Identifying key barriers to innovation in California urban water.
+- Identifying key barriers to innovation in California urban water.
 A new article surveys managers to examine the key causes of the slow rate of innovation in urban water management in California.
 (Subscription required to access article; or email Mike Kiparsky)

-- NEW!
-Empowering local decision-makers and stakeholders as they design groundwater management institutions.
+- Empowering local decision-makers and stakeholders as they design groundwater management institutions.
 A new report provides a framework of key criteria to help local entities make critical institutional choices in SGMA implementation.

 - How California can boost low-carbon biofuel production.
 A report from Berkeley and UCLA Law examines how to maximize transportation emissions reductions and statewide economic benefits through increased low-carbon biofuel production.